F43nd1r/OM-wiki/README.md

 * create/update `scores.csv`, the wiki storage
 * create/update `timestamp.utc`, to avoid double-parsing

-#### Maintainance:
+#### Maintenance:

 Editing the `prefix`/`suffix` will change the other parts of the page.

+Adding sections to `levels.csv` will add new levels/headers with no scores

-It's possible to add scores directly to `scores.csv`, the frontier will be rebuilt next run.
+Editing `scores.csv` allows adding new scores manually, the frontier will be rebuilt next run.